appbaseio/Docs/content/docs/reactivesearch/vue-searchbox/searchbase.md

 ```

 ## Advanced Usage

- Although, `vue-searchbox` API should be enough to build the powerful search UIs but if you need to access the [SearchComponent](docs/reactivesearch/searchbase/overview/searchcomponent/) instance for a particular component id for more advanced use-cases then you can access it with the help of vue JS' `inject` API.
+While the `vue-searchbox` library should give you good controls out of the box to build the powerful search UIs, there can be times when you need access to the state (context) of the components.

+**Example Use Cases**

+One would need to use the state (context) of the search components, e.g. to show a list of all active user query inputs including the ability to unselect an input to affect the particular search component's input as well.

+Another use can be to create a saved query feature where it's important persist the state of all the search and filter components.

+**Basic Usage**
  ```html
  <script>
   export default {